oestradiol/bsky-post-notifs-bot/README.md

 <details>
    <summary><b><i>What should I do if the bot is not sending notifications?</b></i></summary>
-Check the bot's logs for errors.
-Ensure the bot has the correct permissions and that the environment variables are properly set.
+Check the logs for errors.
+Ensure it has the correct permissions and that the environment variables are properly set.
 </details>

 <details>
-   <summary><b><i>How can I check if the bot is properly connected to Bluesky?</b></i></summary>
+   <summary><b><i>How can I check if it is properly connected to Bluesky?</b></i></summary>
-Verify the bot's authentication details and check the connection status in the logs.
+Verify the authentication details and check the connection status in the logs.
 Make sure your credentials are correct.
 </details>

 <details>
    <summary><b><i>The bot crashed or stopped working.
 What should I do?</b></i></summary>
 Review the logs for any critical errors or panics.
-Restart the bot and monitor for recurring issues.
+Restart it and monitor for recurring issues.
 If the problem persists, consider reporting it on the GitHub repository.
 </details>

 <details>
    <summary><b><i>How can I update the bot to the latest version?</b></i></summary>
-Pull the latest changes from the repository, rebuild the bot using `make build`, and redeploy it.
+Pull the latest changes from the repository, rebuild it using `make build`, and redeploy it.
 </details>

 <details>
    <summary><b><i>The bot is not responding to commands, or receiving any at all.
 What could be wrong?</b></i></summary>
 If you are an end user, contact the maintainer.
-If you are the maintainer, first, ensure that the bot account has DMs opened for anyone.
+If you are the maintainer, first, ensure that the account has DMs opened for anyone.
 You can do that in the settings of your Bluesky account.
-Then, ensure that the commands sent by the users are correctly formatted and that the bot is actively listening for new commands.
+Then, ensure that the commands sent by the users are correctly formatted and that it is actively listening for new commands.
 Check the logs for any errors related to command processing.
 </details>

 <details>
    <summary><b><i>How do I opt out of notifications?</b></i></summary>
-You can block the bot on Bluesky to opt out of notifications from it.
+You can block it on Bluesky to opt out of notifications from it.
 The bot respects user privacy and will stop sending notifications if blocked.
 </details>

 For additional help, check the [GitHub issues](https://github.com/oestradiol/bsky-post-notifs-bot/issues) or make a new issue for support.